rabbygit/problem_solving/notes/mutability(class#2)/readme.md

 Some of Python’s mutable data types are: lists, byte arrays, sets, and dictionaries.

 ### Immutable:
-When value of a variable can be changed over time is called mutable.
+When value of a variable can not be changed over time is called mutable.

 Example:
 ```